vkaran5476-hue/Netflix_sql_project/README.md

 Content Categorization: Categorizing content based on specific keywords helps in understanding the nature of content available on Netflix.
 This analysis provides a comprehensive view of Netflix's content and can help inform content strategy and decision-making.

-Author - Zero Analyst
-This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
-If you have any questions, feedback, or would like to collaborate, feel free to get in touch!

-Stay Updated and Join the Community
-For more content on SQL, data analysis, and other data-related topics, make sure to follow me on social media and join our community:

-YouTube: Subscribe to my channel for tutorials and insights
-Instagram: Follow me for daily tips and updates
-LinkedIn: Connect with me professionally

-Discord: Join our community to learn and grow together Thank you for your support, and I look forward to connecting with y